Mohammad-Elahi/Head-movements-simulation-with-Unity-engine/README.md

 # Head Motion Simulator in Unity

-This project uses the Unity engine to simulate head movements.
+This project uses the Unity engine to simulate head motions.
 A cube is created in Unity and attached with a C# script that reads a CSV file named `head_motion.csv`.
 This file includes time and x, y, z positions and qx, qy, qz, qw orientations.

 ## license
 This project is licensed under the MIT License - see the LICENSE.md file for details.